-Growing discontent with the SED’s policies among East German factory workers, in the Freie Deutsche Gewerkschaftsbund (Free German Trade Union Federation, FDGB), and in Moscow enabled Honecker to topple Ulbricht in 1971.
-This went along with the on the 8th Party Congress of the SED in June 1971 officially adopted ‘Unity of Economic and Social Policy’ (Einheit von Wirtschafts- und Sozialpolitik), which had to be achieved under the guidance of bureaucratic bodies in East Berlin.
-In the Honecker-led GDR, the self-assigned task to compete with the FRG was perceived in a different manner than in the NÖSPL-era under Ulbricht.
-Consultations with Moscow formed its base.
-Confronted with a vulnerable economic position with respect to the West itself, the East German leadership stressed the negative consequences of the SFRY’s gradually increasing dependence on Western economies due to a variety of ties.
-It therefore expected a further increase of pragmatic stances by the Yugoslav leadership.
+The growing discontent with the SED’s policies among the East German factory workers, in the Freie Deutsche Gewerkschaftsbund (Free German Trade Union Federation, FDGB), and in Moscow enabled Honecker to topple Ulbricht in 1971.
+This was in line with the “Unity of Economic and Social Policy” (Einheit von Wirtschafts- und Sozialpolitik), officially adopted at the 8th Party Congress of the SED in June 1971, which had to be achieved under the guidance of the bureaucratic bodies in East Berlin.
+In the Honecker-led GDR, the self-assigned task to compete with the FRG was perceived differently than in the NÖSPL-era under Ulbricht.
+It was based on the consultations with Moscow.
+Confronted with a vulnerable economic position with respect to the West itself, the East German leadership stressed the negative consequences of the SFRY’s gradually increasing dependence on the Western economies due to a variety of ties.
+Therefore, it expected a further increase of pragmatic stances of the Yugoslav leadership.

-However, the SED itself could at this stage of the globalising world market not be averse to pragmatic decisions.
-These were envisioned to be a path through which eventually an alternative to capitalist globalisation could be materialized.
-The TiO2 plant in Celje should in this regard not only concerning the cooperation between a Yugoslav enterprise and an East German state combine be perceived as a symbol of trans-‘bloc’ cooperation; since both the Yugoslav and East German partner in 1968 did not have the technical know-how to set-up a TiO2 factory, its construction would occur under the guidance of the French company F.P.C.
-Thann et Mulhouse, which also provided the license on which the plant in Celje would operate.
-Although this cooperation went along rather smoothly, a problem with another involved company from the West, Lurgi (FRG), caused staggering reactions on the East German side.
-Lurgi was responsible for the supply of a filter system to the TiO2 plant in Celje, which caught fire on June 7, 1973.
-This was one of the reasons why only 20 % of the for 1973 planned production would be fulfilled.
-Despite the aforementioned series of problems, the growing need for TiO2 in the GDR resulted in great interest on the East German side in exploring the possibilities for an enlargement of the production capacity in Celje as early as 1974.
+However, at this stage of the globalising world market, the SED itself could not be averse to pragmatic decisions.
+These were envisioned as a path through which an alternative to capitalist globalisation could eventually materialise.
+In this regard, the TiO2 plant in Celje should – not only concerning the cooperation between a Yugoslav enterprise and an East German state – be perceived as a symbol of “trans-bloc” cooperation: since, in 1968, neither the Yugoslav nor the East German partner possessed the technical know-how to set-up a TiO2 factory, its construction would take place under the guidance of the French company F.P.C.
+Thann et Mulhouse, which also provided the operating license for the plant in Celje.
+Although this cooperation went rather smoothly, a problem with another Western company that was involved, Lurgi (FRG), led to staggering reactions of the East German side.
+Lurgi was responsible for the supply of a filter system to the TiO2 plant in Celje, which caught fire on 7 June 1973.
+This was one of the reasons why only 20 % of the production planned for 1973 was completed.
+Despite the aforementioned series of problems, because of the growing need for TiO2 in the GDR, the East German side was profoundly interested in exploring the possibilities for the enlargement of the production capacity in Celje as early as 1974.

-One can detect a trend of even more strictly controlled coordination of the East German positioning towards Yugoslav economic partners, such as Cinkarna, throughout the period 1968-1974.
+Throughout the 1968–1974 period, a trend of even more strictly controlled coordination of the East German positioning towards the Yugoslav economic partners such as Cinkarna can be detected.
 This concerned a wide variety of East German institutions.
-In line with the SED’s stance towards tourism exchange with the SFRY, the contacts between Yugoslav and East German workers in this period were negligible, certainly when taking the staggering amount of Yugoslav Gastarbeiter in the FRG into account.
-In the framework of the circulation of technical assets that went along with the GDR’s investments in Yugoslav industries, East Germans went to the SFRY – by way of illustration to Celje – to guide the implementation processes.
-This were however predominantly temporary work visits.
-Concerning the opposite direction, for instance the arresting Hotel Panorama in Oberhof was built by the workforce of a Yugoslav construction company.
-Belgrade’s wish of a further engagement of Yugoslav workers in the GDR was nevertheless not accepted.
-The tight control of East German state institutions on economic contacts with Yugoslav economic units should however not at all be interpreted as an overall limiter of cooperation.
+In line with the SED’s stance towards tourism exchange with the SFRY, contacts between the Yugoslav and East German workers in this period were negligible, certainly when taking into account the staggering amount of Yugoslav Gastarbeiter (migrant workers) in the FRG.
+In the framework of the circulation of technical assets involved in the GDR’s investments in the Yugoslav industries, East Germans would visit the SFRY – for example Celje – to oversee the implementation processes.
+These were predominantly temporary work visits, though.
+Concerning the reverse, Hotel Panorama in Oberhof was, for instance, built by the workforce of a Yugoslav construction company.
+Belgrade’s wish of that Yugoslav workers could be further engaged in the GDR was nevertheless not accepted.
+The tight control of the economic contacts with the Yugoslav economic entities, exerted by the East German state institutions, should, however, not be interpreted as an overall limiter of the cooperation.